 Those with a limited understanding of the accounting profession often mistakenly use the terms CPA and accountant interchangeably.
 There is some crossover, of course, as every CPA is an accountant.
 However, not every accountant is a CPA because becoming a CPA involves challenges above and beyond those needed to qualify for basic accounting positions.

 Employment data reveals that the official CPA distinction goes to an exclusive subset of accountants.
 According to the Accountancy Licensee Database (ALD), there were over 665,000 actively licensed CPAs in the US as of August 2022.
-Meanwhile, Bureau of Labor Statistics (BLS) data indicates that there were nearly 1.5 million jobs for accountants and auditors in .
+Meanwhile, Bureau of Labor Statistics (BLS) data indicates that there were nearly 1.5 million jobs for accountants and auditors in the US.

 Licensing, Education, and Experience Requirements